kumarvinit15/Disaster-Response-Pipeline/README.md

   2. Python Libraries
   3. File Description
   4. Implementation
+  5. Running Scripts
-  5. Results
+  6. Results
-  6. Visuals from Web page
+  7. Visuals from Web page
-  7. Licensing, Authors, and Acknowledgements
+  8. Licensing, Authors, and Acknowledgements

 ## Project Description
 The objective of the Disaster Response Pipeline project is to create a web application that can help emergency workers to classify incoming messages using machine learning into specific categories to speedup aid and help to needed people.